Convoy ON 92

 Convoy ON 92 was a trade convoy of merchant ships during the Second World War.
 It was the 92nd of the numbered series of ON convoys Outbound from the British Isles to North America.
 The ships departed from Liverpool on 6 May 1942 and were joined on 7 May by Mid-Ocean Escort Force Group A-3.

 The convoy was discovered by Wolfpack Hecht on 11 May; seven ships were sunk before the U-boats lost contact with the convoy on 13 May.
 Surviving ships reached Halifax, Nova Scotia on 21 May.

 Prelude

 ON 92 was a west-bound convoy of 42 ships, either in ballast or carrying trade goods, and sailed from Liverpool on 6 May 1942 bound for ports in North America.
-Convoy commodore was Capt.
+The convoy commodore was Capt.
 R Gill in Southern Princess.